 W H A T ‘ S I T L I K E ? –

 Srinagar is a bustling yet laid back city in Northern India.
-The locals are genuine, hospitable, and interested in getting to know you.
-They want more visitors so they treat the ones they do have with the upmost respect and kindness in hopes that you will spread positive word to other travelers.
+I understood the locals to be friendly, hospitable, and open.
+They understand the earning potential of tourism, so visitors are treated with respect and kindness in hopes that positive word will spread to other travelers.

-The city is made mostly of cement and metal.
-You will hear constant beeping and see men and women dressed in traditional loose-fitting kaftans and pants.
+The city is made of cement and metal with Dal Lake as the centerpiece.
+There is constant beeping and driving commotion.
+Men and women are typically dressed in traditional loose-fitting kaftans and pants.
 Most locals are Muslim.
-You will see some women draped from head (including veils over the eyes) to ankles in black shawls.
+Some women may be seen draped from head, including veils over the eyes, to ankles in black shawls.
 There are also women who expose their hair, but legs and shoulders are always concealed with loose-fitting clothing.

 S A F E T Y –

-There is a very strong military presence in and around the city.
-You will see military personnel with large guns, vests, and gear stationed every hundred meters.
+Military personnel are dispersed and stationed every hundred meters and armed with large guns, vests, and gear.
 They are present alongside the highway, at tourist attractions, and most street corners.
-You will even see them standing at the edge of the rice fields while the farmers go about their business.
-They do not approach or harass anyone and are there to “keep everyone safe.”
+Some are even found patrolling the edge of the rice fields while the farmers go about their business.
+From what I’ve seen, they are only just standing around and do not approach or harass anyone.

 E X P L O R I N G –